marklogic-community/pipes/docker/README.md

 # Running Pipes in a Docker container

+## Getting the image

+First, you need to have the Pipes image.
+You can either pull the image from DockerHub or build your own using the Dockerfile from this repo (see below).

-## Pulling the Pipes image from Docker Hub
+### Pulling the Pipes image from Docker Hub

 Assuming you already have a Docker Hub account, log in to Docker Hub using your credentials.
 Run